Mtn-Man/JellyMac/README.md

 JellyMac is a sophisticated media automation tool that handles both YouTube content and torrent downloads with complete library integration.
 Copy a YouTube or magnet link, and JellyMac handles everything:

-copy → download → intelligent processing → clean naming → sorting → library sync → ready to watch!
+copy link → download video → clean name → intelligent sorting → library sync → ready to watch!

 All with zero additional user input.
 Just copy, done.
 Media is ready to stream.

-**Don't need all that?** Jellymac is also a fully featured, free YouTube downloader, that works well with minimal setup!
+**Don't need all that?** Jellymac is also a fully featured, free YouTube downloader, that works well with minimal setup an any mac!

 ---